canmor-conan/conan-hidapi/README.md

 *Note: You can click the "Set Me Up" button on the Bintray page above for instructions on using packages from this repository.*

 ## Known Issues

-* This package version is named `latest` and pointed to HEAD of master branch, which might move up-to-date in future and broken your use.

-    The latest release tag is 0.8 which was tagged at 2013, there're some critical bugs on that version such as crash on macOS, I can not figure out a release tag version to use.

 * Not support x64 for Windows